mmvergara/nextjs-discord-bot-boilerplate/README.md

 ### Register Commands
-Open the your deployment URL submit the `REGISTER_COMMANDS_KEY` on the form UI to register your commands
+Open your deployment website, fill and submit the `REGISTER_COMMANDS_KEY` on the form UI to register your commands

 Alternative way of registering command in
 [Discord Documentation](https://discord.com/developers/docs/interactions/application-commands#endpoints)

 ### Invite your discord bot
+Open your deployment website and click